Home>>Notes for students>>Health system mangement>>Opportunities and challenges of Federal Health system in Nepal

 Share it on

-As federalism accelerates, the national health system can also speed up its own decentralization process, reduce disparities in access, and improve health outcomes.
+As federalism accelerates, the national health system can also speed up its decentralization process, reduce disparities in access, and improve health outcomes.
 The turn towards federalism creates several potential opportunities for the national healthcare system.

-Opportunities in Federal Health system of Nepal
+Opportunities in the Federal Health System of Nepal

 • The federal context provides fertile ground for more effective budgeting and needs-based and evidence-based planning.